GSL-class pollution control vessel: Construction

 The deal was signed for the construction of two PCVs on 22 June 2021 with Goa Shipyard with a completion timeline of 48 months.
 The total value of the contract was kept at ₹583 crore.
 The primary aim is to provide a clean and pollution free marine environment, these vessels have been designed and equipped with state of the art pollution response and control equipment.

 Construction began on 23 February 2022 with the plate cutting ceremony of both the ships.
 The then IG and current Director general Paramesh Sivamani presided over the ceremony.
 The keels for both the ships Y1267 and Y1268 were laid on 21 November 2022 in the presence of the then Director general Virender Singh Pathania with expected delivery date of February 2025 and August 2025 respectively.
 The first ship of the class Samudra Pratap was launched on 29 August 2024, making this a key milestone of being the first indigenously designed and constructed pollution control vessel in India.
 The second ship of the class Samudra Prachet was launched on 23 July 2025 in the presence of the Director General of the Indian Coast Guard Paramesh Sivamani.
-The first vessel, Samudra Pratap, is expected to be delivered to the ICG soon.

 The delivery of both the ships has been considerably delayed from the original timeline of February 2025 and August 2025.

+The first ship, Samudra Pratap (204), was delivered to the Indian Coast Guard on 23 December 2025 and was inducted the following day.
+It is the largest ship in the Coast Guard.